ska-sa/spead2/doc/py-recv.rst

    Total number of packets received, including the one containing the stop item.

+   .. py:attribute:: batches

+   Number of batches of packets.
+Some readers are able to take multiple packets from the network in one go, and each time this forms a batch.

    .. py:attribute:: worker_blocked

    Number of times a worker thread was blocked because the ringbuffer was full.